Qiskit/documentation/style-guide.md

 The following [IBM Style guidelines](https://ibmdocs-test.dcs.ibm.com/docs/en/ibm-style) highlight grammatical and stylistic situations that frequently appear in IBM Quantum content.

-## A note about technical writing
+>[!TIP]

-If you are writing a piece of technical documentation - for example, authoring a guide for the IBM Quantum Platform docs - note that technical writing avoids conversational language because it must be translatable, accessible, usable by AI, and understood by a variety of audiences.
+> If you are writing a piece of technical documentation - for example, authoring a guide for the IBM Quantum Platform docs - note that technical writing avoids conversational language because it must be translatable, accessible, usable by AI, and understood by a variety of audiences.
 Effective technical writing is direct, bland, and bossy!
 (And that's ok!)
 Feel free to contact @abbycross or @beckykd about these guidelines or any other style questions.

-IBM Quantum technical documentation follows [IBM style guidelines](https://ibmdocs-test.dcs.ibm.com/docs/en/ibm-style), which include rules for ensuring clear translation, correct [terminology usage](https://w3.terminology.g11n.ibm.com/standards/terminology/), accessibility, and general guidelines that helps all IBM documentation have the same look and feel.
-(Note that this is specific to technical documentation; website and blog content has a Voice guide that shou) An added bonus when you follow these guidelines is that the text is easier for AI to "understand" and use.
-There are specific [Writing guidelines for AI](https://w3.ibm.com/w3publisher/ai-content-workstream/guidelines), but most of those guidelines echo the same general tenets of brevity and clarity that we encourage.
+IBM Quantum content follows [IBM style guidelines](https://ibmdocs-test.dcs.ibm.com/docs/en/ibm-style), which include rules for ensuring clear translation, correct [terminology usage](https://w3.terminology.g11n.ibm.com/standards/terminology/), accessibility, and general guidelines that helps all IBM content have the same look and feel.
+An added bonus when you follow these guidelines is that the text is easier for AI to "understand" and use.
+There are specific [Writing guidelines for AI](https://w3.ibm.com/w3publisher/ai-content-workstream/guidelines), but in general, those guidelines echo the same general tenets of brevity and clarity.

 ## Titles and headers